Parveenkaur0203/terraform-azure-akv/README.md

 This module requires the following Terraform provider:

 azurerm (Azure Resource Manager): Ensure you are using the latest version compatible with the module.
-Learn more about the provider here.
+Learn more about the provider `[here](https://registry.terraform.io/providers/hashicorp/azurerm/latest)`.

 ## Requirements